-An annual review of the adequacy and effectiveness of the Council's overall governance framework has been carried out, taking into account the ongoing Covid-19 pandemic impact in 2021/22 on business as usual in the delivery of services and virtual committee meetings to enable decision-making.
+An annual review of the adequacy and effectiveness of the Council's overall governance framework has been carried out, taking into account the ongoing recovery from the Covid-19 pandemic impact in 2022/23 on business as usual in the delivery of services and in person and virtual committee meetings to enable decision-making.
 The output is this Annual Governance Statement which is presented to the Audit Committee.